karlospn/mytechramblings-site-source-code/content/posts/automatically-purge-acr-images-using-acr-tasks.md

       --context /dev/null
 ```

-If we take a look at the Azure portal after the ACR Task ran for the first time, we will see how it deleted every image and tag older than 30days except the ones with the "prod" or "dev" tags.
+If we take a look at the Azure portal after the ACR Task ran for the first time, we will see how it has deleted every image and tag older than 30 days except the ones with the "prod" or "dev" tags associated.

 ![acr-purge-scheduled-dev-prod-task](/img/acr-purge-scheduled-dev-prod-task.png)

-If we take a closer look at the repository, the only images available are the ones with the "prod" or "dev" tags on them.
+If we take a closer look at one of the repositories, the only remaining images are the ones with the "prod" or "dev" tags on them.

 ![acr-purge-scheduled-dev-prod-task-repository](/img/acr-purge-scheduled-dev-prod-task-repository.png)